WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS

 Opuntia phaeacantha

-The following pictures show the variety of Opuntia phaeacantha colors.
+The following photographs show the variety of Opuntia phaeacantha colors.
 All photos were taken in the Canyons of the Ancients National Monument on May 24, 2004.